earwig/mwparserfromhell/README.rst

 * Localized namespace names aren't recognized, e.g. ``[[File:...]]`` links are treated as regular wikilinks.

-* Anything that looks like an XML tag is parsed as a tag since, the available tags are extension-dependent.
+* Anything that looks like an XML tag is parsed as a tag since the available tags are extension-dependent.

 Integration
 -----------